rsimon/immarkus/README.md

-# Image Annotation for the X-MARKUS Environment
+# IMMARKUS

-An image annotation platform for the MARKUS platform.
+An image annotation environment for the [MARKUS platform](https://dh.chinese-empires.eu/markus/).

 ## Acknowledgements